JereKuusela/valheim-infinity_hammer/publish/README.md

 Blacklist can be used to avoid destroying critical objects like locations.
 For example `hammer_config remove_blacklist LocationProxy`.

 # Changelog

+- v1.21
+	- Adds new commands `hammer_zoop_[direction]` to multiply the selection.
+	- Adds automatic snap points to multi selection.

 - v1.20
 	- Adds new parameters `fall` and `restrict` to the `hammer` command for Structure Tweaks mod.